Grants 2018-19 – now open for applications

 Six months after the grant has been paid we will send you a grant monitoring form.
 This form asks for details of how the grant was spent and what was achieved.

 We will use the personal data provided on the application form to process your application and to monitor the project.
+If you would like us to contact you about future grant funding opportunities you should tick the relevant box on the application form.
 In limited circumstances, we may be required to release information, including personal data and commercial information, on request under the Freedom of Information Act 2000.
+Please refer to the Privacy Notice on our website for more information: www.westfieldparishcouncil.co.uk/privacy-notice/

 If you feel that any other information about your application or project should not be made publicly available, please contact us to discuss this.